 1. What is a LinkedIn showcase page, and how is it different from a normal company page?

-Showcase pages are a type of essentially work as extensions of the LinkedIn company page.
+Showcase pages essentially work as extensions of the LinkedIn company page.
 They function as a dedicated child page, where the company can build niche followings around specific areas of their business.
 Think of them as supplements – not replacements – to the company page.
 Furthermore, a business can create up to 10 showcase pages under one company page.

 2. Why should a company create a showcase page?
 What are the advantages of having one?